ozmartian/vidcutter/README.md

 ## Fedora Installation Walkthrough

-NOTE: a Fedora25 RPM package is now included in release builds so use that.
+NOTE: a Fedora COPR repo RPM package is now included in release builds so use that.
 The following remains for reference or troubleshooting.

 1. Enable RPMFusion Free repository on your system if not already added.
 Follow the instructions here for your distro/version